hund030/TeamsFx_Wiki_review/How-to-configure-Tab-capability-within-your-Teams-app.md

     output TAB_ENDPOINT string = 'https://${siteDomain}'
     ```

-1. Also update the `azure.parameters.json` file to ensure the parameters.
+1. Additionally, make sure to update the `azure.parameters.json` file to ensure that necessary parameters are set correctly.

     ```json
     {